Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 ## APIs

-- `OpenAI API`: Used for generating Python code based on user input.
+- [OpenAI API](https://openai.com/policies/terms-of-use): Used for generating Python code based on user input.

 ## Sources

-- AutoGain scripts: `main.py`, `audio_analysis.py`, `audio_processor.py`
+- [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) scripts: `main.py`, `audio_analysis.py`, `audio_processor.py`

 ## Potential Modules

-Here are some potential modules that could be used in the SoundSage LLM integration:
+Here are some potential modules that could be used in the [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage) LLM integration:

-- **transformers**: A Python library for state-of-the-art natural language processing, developed by Hugging Face.
-It provides pre-trained models for several major LLMs, including OpenAI's GPT-3 and Google's BERT.
+- **transformers**: A Python library for state-of-the-art natural language processing, developed by [Hugging Face](https://huggingface.co/terms-of-service).
+It provides pre-trained models for several major LLMs, including [OpenAI](https://openai.com/policies/terms-of-use)'s GPT-3 and [Google's BERT](https://cloud.google.com/ai-platform/training/docs/algorithms/bert-start).
 The library is released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 - **scikit-learn**: This is a machine learning library in Python.
 It features various classification, regression and clustering algorithms, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
 This module is distributed under the [3-Clause BSD license​](https://github.com/scikit-learn/scikit-learn).